KunyiE1/CoexistingModsIQ-master/README.md

 # Coexisting Modifications Combinations Identification and Quantification
-sTopMG is implemented by changing original topmg which is included in TopPIC.
+This tool is implemented by changing original topmg which is included in TopPIC.
 For further information and detailed manual, please visit https://www.toppic.org/software/toppic/

 ## System requirements